LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe perceives a world-branch wherein it comes to recognize Divine Love as the only reality.
-Such clarity of perception comes to one who knows they need never be troubled.
+Such clarity of perception comes to one who knows that nothing need trouble them.